gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 GitHub is an online hub for open source projects.
 It is a place where community members can store their contributions and work together on projects.
 Here are some of the features that GitHub offers:

 * **Storing files:** Just like how you might save files in a folder on your computer, you can save files and store them in project folders on GitHub.
-* **Collaboration:** GitHub allows you to browse the files that other people have stored, make changes to these files, and contribute your own files.
+* **Collaboration:** GitHub allows you to browse the files that other people have stored, make changes to these files, and add your own files.
 * **Keeping track of changes:** When you are working with files using GitHub, all changes to files are tracked so that you can go back to older versions if required.

-### What are GitHub Issues?
+### What are GitHub issues?

-GitHub Issues are a place on the GitHub platform where contributors can write down the things that they feel need to be done to improve the project.
-For the Plurality project, this can be a variety of things including edits to the root text, additions of graphical elements, contributions to the documentation, and more.
+GitHub issues are a feature of the GitHub platform where contributors can write down the things that they feel need to be done to improve a project.
+For the Plurality project, issues can be a variety of things including required edits to the root text, additions of graphical elements, or contributions to the documentation.

 Issues are a great place to go if you want to contribute to the project but you are unsure of what you exactly want to contribute.
 It provides a place to view a list of things that the community has identified as something that needs to get done.
-Voting on Issues adds more clarity for things that need to get done, but we will discuss voting in another article of the beginners contribution guide.

 ### Create a GitHub account

-Now that you understand what GitHub is it is time to create a free account.
+To create a free GitHub account, follow the steps below:

 1. Navigate to [https://github.com/](https://github.com/)
 2. Click **Sign up**